African-American History Through Picture Books

 Slaves were denied an education and punished if they learned to read and write.
-Young Booker T. Washington lived during the transition from slavery to emancipation and was given the opportunity for an education from an educated black man while also working a dangerous job in a coal mine.
+Young Booker T. Washington lived during the transition from slavery to emancipation and was given the opportunity for education from an educated black man while also working a dangerous job in a coal mine.
 As a teenager, he dreamed of more.
 He journeyed over 500 miles by foot, working along the way, to attend Hampton Institute, a boarding school for African-Americans.
-To pay for his tuition, he worked as a janitor, and still he continued to dream.
+To pay for his tuition, he worked as a janitor, and still, he continued to dream.
 Eventually, Booker T. Washington founds the Tuskegee Institute, becoming one of “the most famous and respected black men in America.” [advanced picture book, ages 6 and up]

 p.s.
 I have more books for children on The Civil Rights Movement and Black History Month: